Carelli Design

 Developed by Team MESA—1980-1981

-In the spring of 1979, Porsche Audi of North America and Carelli International Corporation launched an aggressive effort to develop a special limited series 928 convertible based on Porsche’s newest addition in their model lineup—the 928 coupe.
-The model would eventually become known as the Carelli Design C928 Porsche Convertible.
+In the spring of 1979, Porsche-Audi of North America and Carelli International Corporation embarked on an ambitious collaborative initiative to develop a special limited-production convertible variant of the Porsche 928.
+The result of this endeavor would ultimately be known as the Carelli Design C928 Porsche Convertible.

 Why the Carelli Design C928 Porsche?